MicrosoftDocs/ai-builder/ai-builder-docs/faqs-text-generation.md

 ## What are prompts?

 The prompts feature in AI Builder offers users a versatile capability for developing AI-powered workflows, applications, data transformation, and customization of copilots.
-It allows for the creation of workflows and applications that summarize documents, create draft responses, classify text, translate languages and extract content from images or documents.
+It allows for the creation of workflows and applications that summarize documents, create draft responses, classify text, translate languages, and extract content from images or documents.
 This capability is powered by the Azure OpenAI Service, which utilizes Generative Pre-trained Transformer (GPT) technology.
 These models have been trained on vast amounts of data, enabling them to generate text that resembles human-written content.
 To learn more about the Azure OpenAI Service, go to [Transparency Note for Azure OpenAI Service](/legal/cognitive-services/openai/transparency-note?tabs=text).

 ## What are the intended use cases of prompts?